SLADERS JAZZ CLUB presents:

 Tickets: £15 or £30 with dinner from 6.30pm

-Playing the jazz classics in superb style with plenty of banter, anecdotes and laughter, this is an evening to relish.
+Phenomenal jazz musicians playing classics from the history of jazz in superb style with plenty of banter, anecdotes and laughter.

 ‘[I am] relishing the prospect of Barnes’s casually consummate musicianship, deadpan humour (he could be a comedian, if jazz ever fails him), and indomitable belief in a respected place for the music’s rich history in this eclectic and often forgetful world.’
 John Fordham – The Guardian

 Over the years ALAN BARNES has featured on many jazz recordings and has toured and performed with an astonishing variety of bands and musicians.
 He has won many British Jazz awards in alto, baritone, clarinet and arranging categories.
-In 2001 and 2006 Alan received the prestigious BBC Jazz Instrumentalist of the Year award and in November 2003 was made a fellow of the Leeds College of Music where he originally studied music.
+Twice winner of the prestigious BBC Jazz Instrumentalist of the Year Award in 2001 and 2006, he was made a Fellow of Leeds College of Music in 2003 where he originally studied music.
 He has his own music label and has played Sladers Yard on numerous memorable occasions.

-Sladers Yard’s jazz evenings bring together some of the country’s best players in intimate evenings with wonderful food.
-This evening’s £15 ticket price buys a full main course from a choice of seafood, free-range meat or vegetarian/vegan barbecued dishes served with an array of salads and breads.
-An enticing selection of puddings, cheeses, locally brewed beers and cider and a great winelist, coffees and liqueurs are also available.
+Sladers Jazz Club brings together some of the country’s best players in intimate evenings with wonderful food.
+This evening’s £15 dinner price buys a full main course from a choice of seafood, free-range meat or vegetarian/vegan dishes served with an array of salads and breads.
+An enticing selection of desserts, cheeses, locally brewed beers and cider and a great wine list followed coffees and liqueurs will also be here to tempt you.